 Want a quick and easy way to keep your kids entertained on a hot summer day?
-Try ice painting with coloured ice pops!
-It’s cool, it’s creative, and it’s a whole lot of fun.
+Try ice painting with colored ice pops!
+Painting with ice is cool, it’s creative, and it’s a whole lot of fun.
 Kids of all ages including younger kids can get into the art fun with this simple ice paint technique that works great at home or in the classroom.

 - popsicle mould

-- paper (water colour paper is excellent but any kind of paper will do)
+- paper (water color paper is excellent but any kind of paper will do)

 You’ll want to prepare your ice paints at least a day in advance so they’ll be well-frozen.

-Painting with coloured ice pops is effortless.
+Painting with colored ice pops is effortless.
 Swirls, squiggles, doodles and designs quickly appear as you move your hand over the paper.

 Aren’t they beautiful?